numbnet/icesoft/projects/swf-booking-icefaces/trunk/swf-booking-icefaces/readme.txt

 Build ICEfaces by invoking "ant" in "icefaces"

-Copy from "icefaces/lib" to "swf-booking-icefaces/lib/global" the following:
+Copy from "icefaces/lib" to "swf-booking-icefaces/src/main/webapp/WEB-INF/lib" the following:
+(this will be fixed once we determine how to add local .jar files to the ivy build)

 backport-util-concurrent.jar
 commons-fileupload.jar
 icefaces.jar
 icefaces-comps.jar
 icefaces-facelets.jar
-jsf-api-1.2.jar
-jsf-impl-1.2.jar

 Build the demo by invoking the following in "swf-booking-icefaces":

 ant jar
-rm target/war-expanded/WEB-INF/lib/com.springsource.com.sun.faces-1.2.0.08.jar target/war-expanded/WEB-INF/lib/com.springsource.javax.faces-1.2.0.08.jar
-cp lib/global/*.jar target/war-expanded/WEB-INF/lib/

-(this will be fixed once we determine how to add local .jar files to the ivy build)
+(repeat or "ant clean" if it fails)

-cp -r target/war-expanded to your Tomcat 6 webapps directory.
+cp target/artifacts/swf-booking-faces.war  to your Tomcat 6 webapps directory.

 Launch the application via